Contemporary philosophy: Professional philosophy today

-The Philosophy Documentation Center publishes a well-known "Directory of American Philosophers" which is the standard reference work for information about philosophical activity in the United States and Canada.
-The directory is published every two years, alternating with its companion volume, the "International Directory of Philosophy and Philosophers" (the only edited source for extensive information on philosophical activity in Africa, Asia, Australasia, Europe, and Latin America).
+The Philosophy Documentation Center publishes a well-known Directory of American Philosophers which is the standard reference work for information about philosophical activity in the United States and Canada.
+The directory is published every two years, alternating with its companion volume, the International Directory of Philosophy and Philosophers (the only edited source for extensive information on philosophical activity in Africa, Asia, Australasia, Europe, and Latin America).

 Since the start of the 21st century, philosophers have also seen the growing utilization of blogs as a means of professional exchange.
-A few notable milestones in this development include an informal listing of philosophy blogs begun by philosopher David Chalmers which has since become a widely used resource by the profession, the establishment of a partnership between ethics blog PEA Soup and the prominent journal Ethics to post featured articles for online discussion on the blog, and the role of blogs like What is it Like to be a Woman in Philosophy? in bringing attention to the experience of women in the profession.
+A few notable milestones in this development include an informal listing of philosophy blogs begun by philosopher David Chalmers which has since become a widely used resource by the profession, the establishment of a partnership between ethics blog PEA Soup and the prominent journal Ethics to post featured articles for online discussion on the blog, and the role of blogs such as What is it Like to be a Woman in Philosophy? in bringing attention to the experience of women in the profession.

-The analytic–continental divide
+Analytic–continental divide

-The beginning of the divide
+Beginning of the divide

 Contemporary continental philosophy began with the work of Franz Brentano, Edmund Husserl, Adolf Reinach, and Martin Heidegger and the development of the philosophical method of phenomenology.
 This development was roughly contemporaneous with work by Gottlob Frege and Bertrand Russell inaugurating a new philosophical method based on the analysis of language via modern logic (hence the term "analytic philosophy").

-Analytic philosophy dominates in the United Kingdom, Canada, Australia and the English speaking world.
+Analytic philosophy dominates in the United Kingdom, Canada, Australia and the English-speaking world.
 Continental philosophy prevails in Europe, including Germany, France, Italy, Spain, Portugal and parts of the United States.

-Some philosophers, such as Richard Rorty and Simon Glendinning, argue that this "analytic–continental" divide is inimical to the discipline as a whole.
-Others, such as John Searle, claim that continental philosophy, especially post-structuralist continental philosophy, should be expunged, on grounds that it is obscurantist and nebulous.
+John Searle, in an interview with Bruce Krajewski, said while there are differences in style and tradition between analytic and continental philosophy, he thinks the "deep issues in philosophy cut across those distinctions".

 Analytic and continental philosophy share a common Western philosophical tradition up to Immanuel Kant.
 Afterwards, analytic and continental philosophers differ on the importance and influence of subsequent philosophers on their respective traditions.
 For instance, the German idealism school developed out of the work of Kant in the 1780s and 1790s and culminated in Georg Wilhelm Friedrich Hegel, who is viewed highly by many continental philosophers.
 Conversely, Hegel is viewed as a relatively minor figure for the work of analytic philosophers.